-This is a set payment agreement that’s made up-front and does not allow for any adjustment.
+This is a set payment agreement made up-front and does not allow any adjustment.

-Sure, if the weather is great and Mother Nature cooperates, this could be a banner year for the farmer renting the land.
-However, the reverse is also possible, when unforeseen factors cause productivity to plummet.
+If the weather is excellent and Mother Nature cooperates, this could be a banner year for the farmer renting the land.
+However, the reverse is also possible when unforeseen factors cause productivity to plummet.

 2. Custom Farming Agreement

 Custom farming agreements are an alternative to leasing farmland.
-This option is not based on crop productivity, and in essence, pays the farmer for his work on the land.
+This option is not based on crop productivity and pays the farmer for his work on the land.

 In this case, the renting farmer is paid a fixed rate per acre for completing each step in the cycle of growing crops.
-The renting farmer is assured his payment regardless of production.
+The renting farmer has assured his payment regardless of production.

-In return, the landowner pays for all seed, fertilizers, watering systems etc. and keeps all of the crop and commodity payments.
+In return, the landowner pays for all seeds, fertilizers, watering systems, etc., and keeps all crop and commodity payments.
 The landowner is also responsible for marketing and selling the crop.